ksharinarayanan/SSRFire/README.md

 **yourserver.com** ---> Your server which logs any incoming traffic Eg. Burp colloborator

+If you don't have burpsuite professional, you can use [ssrftest.com](https://www.ssrftest.com).

 ### Requirements
 Since this uses GAU, FFUF, qsreplace and OpenRedirex, you need GO and python 3.7+.
 You need not have the tools installed, as the script **setup.sh** would install everything.
 You just need to install python and GO.